Bottom (TV series): Stage shows

 Mayall and Edmondson held five nationwide theatre tours of Bottom between 1993 and 2003, adapting the original series into a stage show.
 The first tour, Bottom Live, lasted 43 dates across 10 weeks in 1993.
 The 2001 tour consisted of 76 dates, which included a show at the National Arena in Birmingham to over 4,500 people.
 The Weapons Grade Y-Fronts Tour included 40 dates.
 The stage shows were often cruder than the sitcom with stronger language, and developed over time to include settings outside the flat, including a prison cell and a remote island.
 There were several instances of the pair getting carried away with the planned stunts, resulting in one of them getting cuts on their head.
 Edmondson said: "Rik would tell them 'Don't be scared, it happens all the time.'
 We'd just carry on, then go off to hospital afterwards to be sewn up."
-A show from each tour was filmed and released for home video.
+A show from each tour was recorded and released for home video.

 Guest House Paradiso

 During the Hooligan's Island tour in 1997, Mayall and Edmondson sought ways of spending time before the night's performance and began to develop ideas for a script that involved Richie being a hotel manager.
 After some time the pair realised that they had produced a substantial work that would suit a feature film.
-The result was Guest House Paradiso, a spin-off to Bottom featuring Mayall and Edmondson as Richard Twat (pronounced "Twaite") and Eddie Elizabeth Ndingobamba, respectively, with Edmondson as director.
-The story involves the pair operating a grotty remote guesthouse next to a nuclear power plant and feeding their guests radioactive fish, causing massive amounts of vomiting.
-Despite the characters and humour being in the same vein as Bottom, Mayall said Guest House Paradiso was never meant to be a film version of Bottom because other sitcoms that had film adaptations "didn't work".
+The result was Guest House Paradiso, a spin-off to Bottom featuring Mayall and Edmondson as Richard Twat (pronounced "Thwaite" by the character) and Eddie Elizabeth Ndingobamba, respectively, with Edmondson serving as director.
+The film sees the pair operating a grotty remote guesthouse next to a nuclear power plant and feeding their guests radioactive fish, causing massive amounts of vomiting.
+Despite the characters and humour being in the same vein as Bottom, Mayall said the movie was never meant to be a direct film adaptation, because other sitcoms that had those "didn't work".
+Instead, Guest House Paradiso featured the same characters, but detached from their show counterparts, with Mayall elaborating that "there will be other films of ours with Richie and Eddie.
+Just like Laurel and Hardy, they set them in prisons, or the foreign legion…different stories, but the link will be Richie and Eddie."
 Produced on a £3 million budget, the film premiered in December 1999.